Gwen-Bradbury/MS3/README.md

 3. git push - To push the committed files to the origin master branch on github.

 4. git status - To see the current state of the files.

+### Forking the GitHub Repository -

+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)

+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.

+3. You should now have a copy of the original repository in your GitHub account.

 ### Running this Project Locally -